-Some previous studies refer to PPI under interactive situations, e.g., Heifetz et al. (2006; 2008) and Galanis (2013; 2018).
-In contrast, because our model is a single agent model, the assumption would not be necessary.
-This paper does not assume the property.
-5
+Some previous studies have referred to PPK and PPI for interactive situations, e.g., Heifetz et al. (2006, 2008) and Galanis (2013, 2018).
+In contrast, because our model is a single-agent model, we did not have to make the assumption of the aforementioned property.6 not necessary in constructive Aumann structures with multiple agents too.